DanishButt586/To-Do-App/README.md

 Username: `admin`
 Password: `1234`

-Currently tasks are not locked to a user; this login is just a learning placeholder.

 ---

 <!-- API Reference section intentionally removed per current scope: focusing on user-facing behavior rather than endpoint documentation. -->